zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

     ```

 ```
-# In the following sample API ML onboarding configuration, properties prefixed with ### (3 hashtags)
+# In the following sample API ML onboarding configuration, properties commented with ### (3 hashtags)
-# indicate that their value must be provided as -Dsystem.property.key=PROPERTY_VALUE defined in the MF execution environment.
+# indicate that their value must be provided externally to the deploymet package.
+On a MF environment this can be done
+# using the -Dsystem.property.key=PROPERTY_VALUE notation to provde the property value on the JAVA command line.
 # The -Dsystem.property.key must be the same as the flattened path of the YAML property which is commented out with ###.
 # These properties must not be defined (uncommented) in your default service YAML configuration file.
 #
-# Example: For property:
+# Example:
 #     apiml:
 #         service:
 #             ### hostname:
 #
-# Provide -Dapiml.service.hostname=YOUR-MAINFRAME-HOSTNAME-VALUE on
+# For MF deploymnet provide -Dapiml.service.hostname=YOUR-MAINFRAME-HOSTNAME-VALUE on
 # the java execution command line when the application service is run on the MF.
-# Since this value is provided in the java execution command line, leave the property commented out in the `application.yml`.
+# Since this value is provided on the java execution command line, leave the property commented out in the `application.yml`.
 #
 # For development purposes you can replace or add any property by providing the same configuration structure in an external
 # YAML configuration file.
 When running your application, provide the name of the external/additional configuration file